-Career Recap: With Leonard Fournette in and out of the lineup with an ankle injury in 2016, Guice took advantage of a larger-than-expected workload to have a breakout sophomore season.
-Guice averaged 7.6 yards per carry for 1,387 yards with 15 touchdowns on the year.
-As a receiver, he took nine receptions for 106 yards.
+Summary: Over the past three seasons, Guice has shown that he has serious running talent.
+Guice averaged 8.5 yards per carry as a freshman in 2015 for 436 yards with three touchdowns.
+With Leonard Fournette in and out of the lineup with an ankle injury in 2016, Guice took advantage of a larger-than-expected workload to have a breakout sophomore season.
+He averaged 7.6 yards per carry for 1,387 yards with 15 touchdowns.
+As a receiver, Guice had nine receptions for 106 yards.

 Guice was expected to be one of the top rushers in the nation in 2017, but he was held back for a lot of the season with a knee injury.
 The junior missed only one game, but he wasn't the same in other contests.
 Still, Guice turned in some big performances, including 276 yards on 22 carries against Ole Miss.